OWASP/threat-dragon/README.md

 - `docker pull owasp/threat-dragon:v2.0.0`

-Do _not use the latest tag_ (which is the default), as it could be a development release.

-Alternatively, you can use the `stable` tag, which will always be the latest official release:
+The latest tag (which is the default) may well be a development version so use the `stable` tag, which will always be the latest official release:

 - `docker pull threatdragon/owasp-threat-dragon:stable`
 - For MacOS and Linux: